 The depth–damage function in Figure 2 gives the percentage loss (y-axis) to the maximum damage value as a function of water depth (x-axis).
 Several inputs are needed to calculate flood damages for both case study areas.
 The inundation maps are the main results from HEC-RAS.
 From land cover data JRC model selects five macro categories of land use: 1) Residential buildings; 2) Commerce; 3) Industry; 4) Agriculture; 5) Roads.

 This study presents potential improvements in land use attribution and depth-damage function.
 Specifically, the CORINE (CORINE European Project, 2007) land cover data has been detailed to take into account particular characteristics of Sardinia territory using high-resolution orthorectified aerial and satellite imagery coverage of Sardinian areas and maps of land uses.
 We added seven classes to the above selected classes from the original CORINE data.
 In Table 1 land uses classes are listed and the corresponding maximum damage values are given.
 Land uses from 9 to 12 are considered associated only to direct intangible damages.
 For the JRC flood damage assessment methodology at the meso-scale, a validation procedure was applied based on empirical data from a flood in October 2008 in the South-East of Sardinia.
 In Frongia et al. (2015) residential buildings damage function was obtained adding an optimized percentage of standard deviation to the mean depth value (Figure 3).
 Compared to the residential damage function of JRC model, the damage function of Frongia et al. (2015) gives higher gradient in damages values at low and high depth values.
-The validation procedure presented in Frongia et al. (2015) shows good results with no bias and low mean absolute errors.
-Additionally, the application to Sardinia areas reveals that the damage functions of Frongia et al. (2015) are especially suitable at low and high water depths.
+The validation procedure presented in Frongia et al. (2015) shows good results with no bias and low mean absolute errors and the application to Sardinia areas reveals that the damage functions are especially suitable at low and high water depths.
+Additionally, in Frongia et al. (2015) these curves can be specifically obtained for this region only for residential use; therefore, for other land uses the JRC damage-curves have been applied.

+2.4 Cost-Benefit analysis to evaluate options

+As previously asserted, we need a rational decision-making tool combining flood mitigation measures in terms of new works and reservoir management rules adaptation changes.
+A costs-benefits analysis allows definition of the economic efficiency of considered structural and non-structural flood risk reduction options.
+Scenarios of structural works for flood mitigation have to be previously designed considering specific options, as well as reservoir rule options.
+Raisings of existing levees on the riverbanks and improvements in drainage works of lower level areas are the main works that will be hereafter considered.
+Moreover, the comparison between the present scenario in reservoir management and the introduction of new storage regulation limits in order to increase the flood lamination volume will be considered as non-structural options.
+The alternatives in mitigation measures need a costs-benefits analysis as a decision-making tool.
+Obviously, the adoption of mitigation measures should give back an amount adequate to justify their cost.
+Economic analysis must show the achievement of a balance between benefits and costs in the time horizon assumed as reference time to justify considered options.

 Application to Coghinas Basin